khoaho/CADapi.js/README.md

 CADapi.js : JavaScript APIs for CAD
 ==========

 Develop CAD software in JavaScript, with different APIs from Autodesk® AutoCAD® JavaScript API.
-CADapi.js for CAD makes JavaScript in AutoCAD® (version 2010 to recent 2015), BricsCAD®, ZWCAD++ as easy to use as possible.
+CADapi.js makes JavaScript in AutoCAD® (version 2010 to recent 2015), BricsCAD®, ZWCAD++ as easy to use as possible.

 JavaScript APIs for CAD should come with .NETScript which is downloadable at www.NetOnApp.com